Sebastianhju/Runeterra-5e/Runes.md

 ### Futures Market  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Inspiration/FuturesMarket.png" Align=left width=7% height=7%>

-You gain a ring that can teleport you to a pocket dimention with a secret shop.
-Whenever you visit a shopkeeper, all of their wares become available in the Futures Market.
+You gain the ability teleport to a pocket dimention with a secret shop after a ten minute channel.
+Whenever you visit a shopkeeper after obtaining this rune, all of their wares become available in the Futures Market.

 ---